For the past two months I've been preparing meals for our farmers once a

 9.5 T. lemon juice

-Pour milk into heavy bottomed pot with plenty of room to boil (no more than 1/2 full!)
+Pour half-and-half into heavy bottomed pot with plenty of room to boil (no more than 1/2 full!)
 Bring to boil, stirring often to prevent scorching and sticking.
+When it boils, it will bubble up to twice it's original size!!
 Reduce heat to low and immediately drizzle in lemon juice.
 Very gently and slowly move the spoon through the milk in one direction.
 After 10-15 seconds, remove the pan from the heat and continue to gently agitate the milk until large lumps of soft curd form.

 Set a large colander lined with cheesecloth (I use organic cotton muslin) over a bowl (to catch the whey) and pour in the cheese curds (I used a skimmer).
 Fold the cloth around the curds and rest something heavy on them (I used a gallon jar filled with rice).
 Press for 45-75 minutes (I left mine overnight because it was more convenient for me).

 Fill a very small (1 qt) sauce pan with 1 c. coconut oil and heat to medium.
 Fry cheese cubes 10 at a time, stirring, until lightly browned.
-Drain on paper towels and set aside.
+Drain on paper towels and set aside until the greens are cooked.

 Heat the ghee over medium heat.
 Add spice mixture then pack in the greens.
 Reduce heat slightly, cover and cook 8 minutes.
 Using 2 forks turn the greens over so that the cooked leaves on the bottom change places with the ones on the top.
 Cover and cook another 8 minutes.